MRSA Infection

 Advertisement - Scroll to continue

-What Is MRSA Infection?
+What is MRSA Infection?

 MRSA infection refers to inflammation caused by Staphylococcus aureus, which is resistant to methicillin.
 Staphylococcus aureus occurs in cluster-like groups, a Gram-positive bacterium that is quite pathogenic.